 - The certification specifications are available and explain the process and rules, etc. Download them and review them.

 - The OPC Foundation provides compliance test tools and test-case documentation.
 The tools are used by the lab to help with testing.
-The test case documentation describes all of the available tests (actual tests will vary according to the Profiles supported (OPC UA) or interfaces (Classic OPC).
+The test case documentation describes all of the available tests (actual tests will vary according to the supported Profiles (OPC UA) or interfaces (Classic OPC).
+For Profiles, the test cases associated with each Conformance Unit that comprises a Profile are included in the Profile Tool.

 Once your product successfully passes compliance, interoperability, robustness, usability, and resource efficiency testing then you are ready for certification testing.